danielmarcelino/weighting/README.md

 # Model-based weighting
 This has the codes for the simulation and application of model-based weighting in the context of national surveys.

+An initial draft of MrP improvement tentative is also included.

 # Installing required software